JeremyPercy/base-gulp-bootstrap4-template/README.md

 ```

 ## How to
- You can make edit, create or remove Sass/scss and JS in the src file.
+ You can make edit, create or remove Sass/scss and JS in the src directory.
 However you can direct edit the html files in the web directory.
 All scss and js files will be compiled in a minified version in the web/assets directory.
  You dont have to worry about dependencies they are already added with npm and compiled.
 Such as Jquerie and popper.js, which is needed for bootstrap.

 ## Deployment